-Travelers visiting undeveloped areas should take the following precautions: To Stay Healthy, Do:
+To Stay Healthy, Do:

-• Drink only bottled or boiled water, or carbonated (bubbly) drinks in cans or bottles.
+- Wash hands often with soap and water. - Drink only bottled or boiled water, or carbonated (bubbly) drinks in cans or bottles.
 Avoid tap water, fountain drinks, and ice cubes.
 If this is not possible, make water safer by BOTH filtering through an "absolute 1-micron or less" filter AND adding iodine tablets to the filtered water.
-"Absolute 1-micron filters" are found in camping/outdoor supply stores.

-• If you visit an area where there is risk for malaria, take your malaria prevention medication before, during, and after travel, as directed.
-(See your doctor for a prescription.)

-• Protect yourself from insects by remaining in well-screened areas, using repellents (applied sparingly at 4-hour intervals), and wearing long-sleeved shirts and long pants from dusk through dawn.
+"Absolute 1-micron filters" are found in camping/outdoor supply stores. - Eat only thoroughly cooked food or fruits and vegetables you have peeled yourself.
+Remember: boil it, cook it, peel it, or forget it. - Take your malaria prevention medication before, during, and after travel, as directed.
+(See your doctor for a prescription.) - Protect yourself from insects by remaining in well-screened areas, using repellents (applied sparingly at 4-hour intervals) and permethrin-impregnated mosquito nets, and wearing long-sleeved shirts and long pants from dusk through dawn.

-• To prevent fungal and parasitic infections, keep feet clean and dry, and do not go barefoot.
+- To prevent fungal and parasitic infections, keep feet clean and dry, and do not go barefoot. - Always use latex condoms to reduce the risk of HIV and other sexually transmitted diseases.